How does garbage disposal work

 Frequently Asked Questions

-To maintain your garbage disposal, regularly run it with hot water to keep the blades clean and the drain clear.
-You can also grind up ice cubes or lemon peels to help sharpen the blades.
-Avoid putting harsh chemicals or cleaners down the disposal as they can damage the motor.
+To maintain a garbage disposal, you should regularly run it with cold water to flush out any remaining food waste.
+You can also grind up ice cubes or lemon peels to help clean the blades and remove odors.

 Connect with certified professionals in your area